Sign in

 Remote Workers vs. Digital Nomads – What Is the Difference?

-Working remotely has become an accelerated trend in recent years, and the shake-up of the traditional workforce has brought with it changes in the way workers see and define themselves.
+Reporting to the daily grind of work while at home, has become an accelerated trend in recent years.
+The shake-up of the traditional workforce has brought with it changes in the way workers see and define themselves.
 “Remote worker” and “digital nomad” are two relatively new concepts, but what are the differences between them?

 digital nomad